-Any Illinois resident over 65 whose income is below the limit stated below can register one passenger car (or other motor vehicle of under 8,000 pounds) for only \$26, and ride local transit vehicles at no charge.
-To be eligible for these benefits in 2013, household income in 2012 must have been below \$27,610 for a household of one person; \$36,635 for two; or \$45,657 for three or more.
-Spouses cannot apply separately unless one or both lived in a nursing home or they were permanently separated and living separately.16 Applications must be made online at https://idoaweb.aging.illinois.gov/baa
+Any Illinois resident over 65, whose income is below the limit stated below, can register one passenger car (or other motor vehicle of under 8,000 pounds) for only \$24,16 and ride local transit vehicles at no charge.
+To be eligible for these benefits in 2018, household income in the preceding year must have been below \$27,610 for a household of one person; \$36,635 for two qualifying persons; or \$45,657 for three or more qualifying persons.
+Spouses cannot apply separately unless at least one lived in a nursing home, or they were permanently separated and living separately.17 Applications must be made online at https://idoaweb.aging.illinois.gov/baa